tomjoht/tomjoht.github.io/_user_centered_doc/ucd-freeze-flight-fight-forfeit.md

 type: notes_ucd
 ---

-> Users under stress go through an emotional state where they first freeze, then potentially flee, or fight, and finally forfeit.
-Write documentation with the assumption that users will read it in a state of annoyance, anger, and tension.
+> Users feeling stress go through an emotional state where they first freeze, then potentially flee, or fight, and finally forfeit.
+Write documentation with the assumption that users will read it in a state of freeze/flight.
 This means readers will scan, jump around, and read quickly.

 {% comment %}